rellips/RunSQLCommand/README.md

 ### To setup a shortcut
 1. Create a new shortcut
-2. Paste the following into the 'Location' field of the shortcut:
+2. Paste the following into the Location field of the shortcut:

 <the directory where you put the runSQLcmd.ps1>

 ## USING THE TOOL
-### Help Text:
+### Help Text

 ```
 quit -- terminate the program.